 Like we said, Rotto in the summer is a no-brainer… but that’s no secret.
 If you missed out on getting your peak season accommodation sorted, a winter stay is a pretty stress-free way to enjoy the island.
 You’ll also find that winter accommodation and ferry packages are priced for the off-season, too – with mid-week Rottnest Express fares starting at $49 for day trips, and ferry return with two nights of accommodation packages for two people starting at $457.
-You can find out more information and book online HERE.

 Image credit: @mayhem85

 Explore The Island On Two Wheels Or Four